 - 1/8 cup (2 tbsp) maple syrup (I used Grade B maple syrup)

 - Almond flour, coconut flour, raw cacao powder, cocoa powder, finely crushed nuts, finely crushed sunflower seeds, finely crushed pumpkin seeds, hemp seeds, chia seeds, etc. for dusting/coating

 - Add dates to food processor.
 Process for about 30 seconds to a minute in spurts.
-(Note: The dates won’t process that well if they are dry, but that’s okay.)
+(Note: The dates won’t process into fine pieces if they are dry, but that’s okay.)

 - Let all sit for 10 to 15 minutes.

 - Process date and maple syrup mixture another 30 seconds or so, until most of the mixture turns into ball.
 The ball can be as smooth as you like.
-I left mine with some chunks (i.e., ⅛th of an inch chunks) of dates here and there.
+I left mine with some chunks (i.e., 1/8-inch chunks) of dates here and there.

 - Wet palms of your hands slightly and then roll mixture into balls about the diameter of a nickel (or size preferred).